-At the time of the inspection I observed an active water leak.
-Moisture damage can progress quickly and cause significant damage.
+At the time of the inspection, I observed an active water leak at the water heater.
+Moisture damage can progress quickly and cause significant damage to the water heater as well as the surrounding area.
 I recommend a qualified professional evaluate and repair the leak(s).